mobilecoinofficial/developer-portal/Content/Overview/0002_How to Use MobileCoin/0000_Setup your Desktop Wallet.md

 ![](https://mobilecoinwp.wpengine.com/wp-content/uploads/2021/10/MobileCoin_Wallet_DesktopDownloadProcess_07-1-e1635381496489.png)

-*The Desktop Wallet is not currently supported by the development team.
-Please use this as an example implementation, not as your day-to-day wallet.*

 The MobileCoin desktop wallet is available for [Mac](https://get.mobilecoin.com/mac), [Ubuntu](https://get.mobilecoin.com/ubuntu), [Redhat](https://get.mobilecoin.com/redhat) and [Linux](https://get.mobilecoin.com/linux) operating systems.

 MobileCoin Desktop Wallet Download Process For Mac